Saleh al Aridi: Political background

 and was a close adviser and right hand for Prince Talal Arslan, head of the LDP.
-He helped bridge differences within the Lebanese Druze community during the 2008 conflict in Lebanon, specially between Emir Talal and Walid Jumblatt also Aridi had been trying to reconcile rival factions within Lebanese parties, Aridi was a key middleman between the two sides and helped mediate an end to the fighting between Hezbollah under Hassan Nasrallah and the Progressive Socialist Party under Walid Jumblatt in the country.
+He helped bridge differences within the Lebanese Druze community during the 2008 conflict in Lebanon, specially between Emir Talal Arslan and Walid Jumblatt also Aridi had been trying to reconcile rival factions within Lebanese parties, Aridi was a key middleman between the two sides and helped mediate an end to the fighting between Hezbollah under Hassan Nasrallah and the Progressive Socialist Party under Walid Jumblatt in the country.

 Assassination

 He was assassinated at his house in Baissour, in an attack that also injured six others on 10 September 2008.
 A security official reported that the bomb, made of 700 grams of explosives, was placed under his car.

 It was a historical stand for his father, Sheikh Abu Saleh Farhan Aridi, who said at the moment of the crime: "If our opponent came to us at this moment and said that he killed Saleh, I will forgive him and will not accept anyone to touch or harm him."
 A huge funeral was held for Aridi on 12 September 2008 and was attended by all different and opponent Lebanese parties, and the Lebanese President Michel Suleiman named Aridi "The Martyr of National Unity."
 He was buried on the same day in the village's cemetery.